mradamdouglas/interact-with-os/README.md

 *2*: STDERR

 This will take the pass the contexts of new_file.txt to streams_err.py as user input  (i.e. input(data)),  then output from the STDERR to error_file.txt: ```e.g. streams_err.py < new_file.txt 2> error_file.txt```

+## Threading/Concurrent Processing ##
+Executor: The process that's in charge of distributing the work among the different workers.

+**concurrent.futures** - Execute computations asynchronously using threads or processes.
+Has multiple executors: one for using threads (ThreadPoolExecutor) and another for using processes.

+**concurrent.thread** - Implements ThreadPoolExecutor.

+**asynchio**:

 ## Signal Processing ##
 Signals are tokens delivered to running processes to indicate a desired action.